 Try to think one step ahead of your readers and figure out what they need.
 If you’re promoting an email marketing tool, for instance, don’t simply make a pitch for your product.
-Instead, try to present real-world scenarios in which an email marketing tool can boost their business, and back it up with verifiable facts.
-Doing so helps establish the authority of your site, making readers more likely to purchase your product.
+Instead, try to present real-world scenarios in which an email marketing tool can boost their business, then back it up with verifiable facts.
+Doing so helps establish your site’s authority, making readers more likely to purchase your product.

 Get Your Customers Involved

 Don’t neglect the value of getting your existing customers involved in the content marketing process.
 New customers are more likely to believe in what you have to say if other customers back it up with feedback.
-You can encourage satisfied customers to post feedback in your blog’s comment section for example, or post genuine user testimonials.
-All these tactics serve to make your blog seem more authentic, increasing your chances of converting site visits into sales.
+You can encourage satisfied customers to post feedback in your blog’s comment section, for example, or post genuine user testimonials.
+These tactics serve to make your blog seem more authentic, increasing your chances of converting site visits into sales.

-Photos and videos are useful in this context, as well.
+Photos and videos are useful in this context as well.
 Video demos, walkthroughs or photos in which customers show off your products in a good light are very powerful and convincing marketing tools.
-A study conducted by Olapic showed that more than 56% of respondents express an urge to purchase a product when they see it in a consumer photo first.
+A study conducted by Olapic showed that more than 56% of respondents expressed an urge to purchase a product when they saw it in a consumer photo first.
 The study also showed that 25% of the consumers interviewed purchased a product after seeing it in content generated by other consumers.

 Don’t Neglect Presentation

 Always make sure your content is easy to read and easy to access, and that the message is clear.
-Your readers should easily understand what it is that you’re trying to say in your text content after reading the first paragraph, or in the case of infographics, after reading the title.
-With video, your readers should know what the subject matter is right from the start, as well.
+Your readers should easily understand what it is you’re trying to say in your text content after reading the first paragraph, or, in the case of infographics, after reading the title.
+With video, your readers should know what the subject matter is right from the start as well.

 Pay attention to the hierarchy of each blog post page.
-The most important elements should appear as the most prominent.
-Make it so that readers can follow the hierarchy logically and naturally.
+The most important elements should appear as the most prominent, making it easy for readers to follow the hierarchy logically and naturally.
 You will ideally want them to notice the headline, get the gist of your message from the graphics and photos, and get more detailed information from the body.
 If necessary, you can utilize video to demonstrate key steps and infographics to provide statistical information.